Quicklinks:

 Introduction

 Metals are one of the most versatile of all construction materials.
 The process of refining metals allows them to be constructed into almost any shape with limitless possibilities.
-Metals in construction are rarely used in their purest form — pure being metals that have not been alloyed (combined) with other metallic elements; commercially pure metals are 99% pure minimum.
+Metals in construction are rarely used in their purest form — pure being metals that have not been alloyed (combined) with other metallic elements.
+Commercially pure metals are 99% pure minimum.
 Some of the metals listed below are available as commercially pure and many can be manufactured to be extremely pure, often 99.999% minimum, referred to as “five nines min.”

 Alloy